 No matter what causes addiction, it’s important to treat it with empathy and compassion.
 This is especially true for adults who suffer from addiction due to a damaging childhood.
 Any form of “tough love” treatment may resurface the feelings of abandonment, betrayal, and loss of control caused by the traumatic event.

-If you, or someone you love, is struggling with substance abuse or addiction, please contact one of our counselors for help, today.
+If you, or someone you love, is struggling with substance abuse or addiction, United Recovery Project is your ideal rehab center, enjoy intense and unique programs customized for individuals struggling with drug and alcohol abuse set in luxurious male mansions and female villas.
+Please contact one of our counselors for help, today.